CalebEverett/pysgd/README.md

 |--tests/

 ```
-There are a good number of other, fully developed, very robust machine learning libraries out there and this package is not intended as replacement.
 The intention of this package is to present reasonbly efficient, working algorithms that are easy to understand.

 The package is structured to make it easy to add additional objective functions and gradient descent adaptations, by following the basic form of the existing ones and adding them into their respective folders.